esi-neuroscience/syncopy/CONTRIBUTING.md

 python -m pytest
 ```

-This should take less than 10 minutes.
+This should take roughly 5 minutes and will open some plot windows.
+Please be patient.

 - Now you have a verified installation and you are ready to make changes.
 Create a new branch off *develop* and name it after your feature, e.g., `add_cool_new_feature` or `fix_issue_17`: